-Over the past 20 years, the population of the WHO African region has grown at an average annual rate of
+Over the past 20 years, the population of the WHO African Region has grown at an average annual rate of

 A starting point in addressing the disease burden across member states is understanding the population, given that the population is the denominator for many of the indicators.
-Over the past 20 years, the population of the WHO African region has grown at an average annual rate of 2.7%.
-This growth is driven by high fertility rates and a decline in overall mortality.
+Over the past 20 years, the population of the WHO African Region has grown at an average annual rate of 2.7%.
+This growth is driven by high fertility rates and a decline in overall mortality11.
 This means that health programmes in the region have to reach a greater number of people to maintain the same coverage levels over time.

-In 2021, approximately 1.1 billion people lived in the WHO African region countries (47 member states) in 2021 (Table 2.1).
-The population structure shows that the region has a young population; 42% of its population are under 15 years and only 4.2% are over the age of 60.
+In 2021, approximately 1.1 billion people lived in the WHO African Region countries (47 member states) (Table 2.1).
+The population structure shows that the Region has a young population; 42% of its population are under 15 years and only 4.2% are over the age of 60.
 On average 14.3% of the population is under the age of 5 years, although this varies by country.
 The average number of children per woman of childbearing age (15-49 years) remains greater than or equal to 5.

-▲Figure 2.1 Population distribution in 47 countries.
+▲ Figure 2.1 Population distribution in the 47 countries of the WHO African region.
 Source: UN population division estimates at national level